Skip to content

 The dependency SENDMAIL will be skipped if you have the setting LF_ALERT_SMTP enabled in your /etc/csf/csf.conf.

-If you have enabled the setting IPV6 in your /etc/csf/csf.conf, the following dependencies will be loaded:
+If you enable the setting IPV6 in your /etc/csf/csf.conf, the following dependencies will be loaded:

 • IP6TABLES